-Looking for a penguin drawing easy enough for kinders?
-I’d recommend this side view penguin as it works with just some very basic shapes.
+Looking for a penguin drawing easy enough for kinders to take on?
+I recommend this profile view as it works with just some very basic shapes.

 When kinder and first graders are first learning how to draw, the shapes need to be really simple, as in “draw an upside down U”.
 Or “make a large J”.
 In the beginning, it’s all about mastering shapes.

-A final tip?
-Do fold the paper twice to get the center guidelines shown.
+A helpful tip?
+Do fold the paper twice to get the center guidelines shown with the dashed lines.
 They really help students gauge the center of the paper, instead of just guessing.

 *The above product links are a referral.
 If you click through and take action, I’ll be compensated a small amount, at no extra expense to you.